andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 # Index
 An index is an on-disk structure associated with a table or view that speeds retrieval of rows from the table or view.
 An index contains keys built from one or more columns in the table or view.
 These keys are stored in a structure (B-tree) that enables database to find the row or rows associated with the key values quickly and efficiently.
 Index is actually a pointer to data in base table.

-Views are queried like tables and do not accept parameters.

 ## Pros and cons ##
-Index on a particular table in our database is to make it faster to search through the table and find the row or rows that we want.
+Index on a particular table of our database is to make it faster to search through the table and find the row or rows that we want.
 Index can be regarded as there is a copy of that column with the sorted data that the database will use to search.
 The new indexed column was sorted with pointers to the actual rows in base table.

 Index has pros and cons.
 The downside is that indexes make it slower to add rows or make updates to existing rows for that table.
 So adding indexes can increase read performance and decrease write performance.